 They make stops in Phoenix, Madison, and Montreal, among other places, joining friends and relatives that seem to demonstrate every way that Burt and Veronica couldn’t possibly be happy.
 Veronica’s former boss Lily (Allison Janney) and her husband Lowell (Jim Gaffigan) are a nightmare couple, most likely both alcoholics, and offensive and miserable in their lives.
 On to Burt’s “cousin”-turned-hippie, the ultra-feminist Ellen (Maggie Gyllenhaal), who writes her name “LN” and believes that children should be eyewitnesses to their parents’ sexuality.
 The seemingly normal couple, Tom (Chris Messina) and Munch (Melanie Lynskey), adopt to make themselves happy, but they’re just putting on a good show to cover their despair.

-Director Sam Mendes observes from a safe, dispassionate distance, as he always does, letting his actors work their magic.
+Director Sam Mendes observes from a safe, dispassionate distance, letting his actors work their magic.
 The soundtrack calmly plays acoustic songs that disappear into the overall tone, and Krasinski and Rudolph do their best acting through pensive expressions.
 Rudolph proves that her dramatic potential far exceeds her comedic range from Saturday Night Live, and Krasinski, from The Office, keeps right up with her.
 Both have a delicate way of speaking with their far-away eyes, making it evident that neither character really knows what to do.

-Mendes has a way of making couples in the audience reflect on themselves as individuals within the pair, analyzing where they stand in the world and exactly how they will live together ten or twenty years from now.
+Mendes has a way of making couples in the audience reflect on themselves as individuals, analyzing where they stand in the world and exactly how they will live together ten or twenty years from now.
 Will they still be happy after all that time?
 Is their love strong enough to create a loving bubble that protects from the dangers of society and time?
 In Mendes’ films like American Beauty and Revolutionary Road, there didn’t seem to be much hope, and whatever hope that existed was met with tragedy.
 Away We Go offers a more thoughtful, simple solution.

 You know you’re not this film’s target audience if you find Burt and Veronica to be self-righteous slackers who stick their noses up at everyone because they believe they’re superior.
 Indeed, if compassionate, gentle, educated, independent, and loving people who don’t want to get married threaten you, then here’s your forewarning: Don’t watch this film.
-There’s a blithe sophistication in their love that doesn’t need your approval.
+There’s a sophistication in their love that doesn’t need your approval.
 You don’t need to agree with their viewpoints on how to raise children, nor Veronica’s refusal to get married, whatever her reasons.
 You don’t need to like them.
 But it wouldn’t hurt if you admired them for finding their own way.
 How often can people do that?